They Breathe Remastered

 Developer: The Working Parts | Publisher: The Working Parts | Release Date: 2014 | Genre: Action / Adventure / Indie | Website: Official Website | Purchase: Steam

 Although They Breathe is a very short game, it is also priced accordingly and includes both the original and the remastered version.
 Completing the game rewards players with a special password for the developer’s website, which contains information about the game’s making.
-It’s a little strange that this information isn’t included within the game itself, but luckily the website is still up and running at the time of writing this review.
+Unfortunately, this information isn’t included in the game itself, but the developer has assured us that it will always be available on their website.

 We didn’t encounter any issues with the controls, and apart from being able to swim in any direction, the game only features one button that is used to give your frog a quick speed boost.
-Even this boost isn’t strictly necessary as there is an achievement for completing the game without using it once.
+Even this boost is optional, as there is an achievement for completing the game without using it once.

 They Breathe is undoubtedly a unique title, but it has also fallen victim to being overhyped.
 Some players will appreciate the strange “twist” in the game, while others will wonder what all the fuss is about.
 It features horror elements, such as the fear of drowning, darkness, and claustrophobia, but it is not a game that will scare you.
 We also have to mention that some of the achievements in the game appear to be broken and did not trigger for us even after multiple attempts.
 Nevertheless, we recommend that anyone who can appreciate unique and quirky games give it a try for the small asking price.